pkgjs/wiby/README.md

 many dependents may be cleaned in a real world scenario.

 ### Example 3 Wiby close-pr
 When tests have been run successfully by wiby you can close the raised PRs with the wiby close pr command.
-The
+The same pre-requisite of having a GITHUB_TOKEN applies.

 - ensure that GITHUB_TOKEN is exported
 - run wiby close-pr